North Carolina Pharmaceutical Negligence Lawyers

 Our drug injury attorneys have compiled some helpful information on this page to offer immediate guidance.
 We also welcome you to call us at (866) 691-0607 any time for a free, confidential consultation.
 We are here for you.

 What should I do if I’ve been injured by a prescription drug or over-the-counter medicine?

 If you have suffered serious side effects, the first thing to do is seek medical attention.
 Tell your doctor what medication you are taking, and explain your symptoms and side effects.
 Seek emergency treatment if needed.
 At that point, we welcome you to call our offices.
 We will listen to your concerns and offer information regarding your potential legal options.

 What types of drug injury cases do you handle?

-We are currently taking on cases involving a wide range of drugs, including Taxotere®, Zofran®, low testosterone therapy, antidepressants, blood thinners, heartburn drugs, Risperdal®, Stevens-Johnson Syndrome, Invokana®, and Invokamet®.
-If you are suffering side affects caused by these or any other type of drug, medication, or supplement, we may be able to help.
+We are currently taking on cases involving a wide range of drugs, including Taxotere®, Zofran®, low testosterone therapy, antidepressants, blood thinners, heartburn drugs, Stevens-Johnson Syndrome, Invokana®, and Invokamet®.
+If you are suffering side effects caused by these or any other type of drug, medication, or supplement, we may be able to help.
 All it takes is a phone call, and our phone lines are open 24 hours a day, 7 days a week for you.

 If a side effect was listed on the drug’s warning label, do I still have a case?

 Even when side effects are listed on the warning label, you may still have a case.
-Because every situation is different, we recommend calling our offices to talk about the specific medication or supplement and the side effects you experienced.
+Because every situation is different, we recommend calling our offices to talk about the specific medication or supplement and the side effects experienced.
 We will take your concerns to heart as we offer insight tailored to suit your unique case.